devhims/model-viewer-react/README.md

-## Beautiful AR compatible React Components made with Model Viewer and Chakra UI
+## Beautiful AR components made with Model Viewer and Chakra UI

 By combining the forces of model viewer and Chakra UI, I'm creating React components to efficiently deliver AR capabalities to your web apps.